Automotive Window Tinting FAQ

 What do I use to safely clean my windows?

 Once windows are tinted, wait a week before cleaning them.
 Cleaning them too soon can mess up the tint before it fully dries.
-After they are tinted, your windows will have been wiped down, but will likely need proper cleaning with a soft paper towel and non-ammonia cleaner after 7 days.
-Not recommended to use “Windex with Ammonia-D” or blue colored cleaners.
+After they are tinted, your windows will have been wiped down but will likely need proper cleaning with a soft paper towel and non-ammonia cleaner after 7 days.
+Not recommended to use “Windex with Ammonia-D” or blue-colored cleaners.
 We suggest vinegar Windex (green) or any citrus Windex.
 Another option is soap and water, vinegar and water, or anything without ammonia or abrasive cleaners.
+Learn more about auto window tinting aftercare.

 What are these chips in my tint?